vecnathewhisperd0/tea-cli/README.md

 ## The official CLI interface for gitea

-This project acts as a command line tool for operating on one or multiple Gitea instances.
+Tea is a command line tool for interacting on one or more Gitea instances.
-It use [code.gitea.io/sdk](https://code.gitea.io/sdk) and interact with the Gitea API
+It uses [code.gitea.io/sdk](https://code.gitea.io/sdk) and interacts with the Gitea API

 ![demo gif](https://dl.gitea.io/screenshots/tea_demo.gif)

 ## Installation

-You can use the prebuilt from [dl.gitea.io](https://dl.gitea.io/tea/)
+You can use the prebuilt binaries from [dl.gitea.io](https://dl.gitea.io/tea/)

-do it the `go` way:
+To install from source, go 1.12 or newer is required:
 ```sh
 go get code.gitea.io/tea
 go install code.gitea.io/tea